jessicaa0231/SCM-Project/README.md

 🛠 Technologies Will be Used
 Frontend: HTML, CSS, JavaScript

-Storage: LocalStorage (basic)
+Storage: LocalStorage

-Auth: Firebase Auth
+Auth: Firebase Auth or custom backend authentication

-Email Notifications: JavaScript timers
+Email Notifications: JavaScript timers or Nodemailer

 💡 The Problem It Solves
 People often reflect on the past, but rarely save their thoughts or milestones in a structured way.
 This platform provides a way to preserve memories and revisit them in the future—creating a digital version of a nostalgic tradition.

 🚧 Status
 Currently in development.